RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

    1.3.
 If you want to enable auto import of source types from the catalog server set the variable `MANAGEMENTPORTAL_CATALOGUE_SERVER_ENABLE_AUTO_IMPORT` to `true`.

    1.4.
-To better secure portainer create a hash for your desired password using the command
-        ```shell
-          htpasswd -nb -B admin <your-password> | cut -d ":" -f 2
-        ```
-        then just update the `PORTAINER_PASSWORD_HASH` variable in .env file with the hash value generated above.
+Leave the `PORTAINER_PASSWORD_HASH` variable in .env file empty and run the install script (`bin/radar-docker install`).
+This should query for a new password and set its hash in this variable.
+To update the password, just empty the variable again and run the install script.

 2. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
 Configure alternative mail providers like Amazon SES or Gmail by using the parameters of the [`namshi/smtp` Docker image](https://hub.docker.com/r/namshi/smtp/).